mparchment/salsabil-io/src/content/blog/studying-the-hanbali-madhab.md

  <u>Usul al-Fiqh:</u> <b>Sharh Mukhtasar al-Rawdah</b> by Najm al-Din al-Tufi
 </center>

 This book is beloved by the Hanbalis who deem it the best work on usul al-fiqh ever written.
-It is the author’s commentary on his abridgement of **Rawdat al-Nadhir**, which was itself Ibn Qudamah’s recension of **al-Mustasfa** by al-Ghazali.
-Al-Tufi has a unique, accessible writing style, and his book is filled with gems of humility.
+It is the author’s commentary on his abridgement of **Rawdat al-Nadhir**, Ibn Qudamah’s recension of **al-Mustasfa** by al-Ghazali.
+Al-Tufi had a unique, accessible style, and his book is filled with gems of humility.

-Before reading each section in **Sharh Mukhtasar al-Rawdah**, read the corresponding passage in **al-Mustasfa**.
+Before reading each section in **Sharh Mukhtasar al-Rawdah**, read the corresponding passage in al-Mustasfa.
 Listen to the recorded lessons of Hasan Bukhari on **Mukhtasar al-Rawdah** and for revision, use **Taysir Fahm Rawdat al-Nadhir** by Majid al-’Askari, which presents the material in question-answer format.

 Complement this by reading **Tashnif al-Masami’** by al-Zarkashi, his commentary on Taj al-Din al-Subki’s **Jam al-Jawami’**.
 This is an excellent follow-up to **Sharh Mukhtasar al-Rawdah**.
 The author had a gift in knowing how to sift through opinions and engage with the tradition.
 Listen to the recordings of Hasan Bukhari on **Jam’ al-Jawami’** while studying this book.